ngimb64/Kloud-Kraken/README.md

     - Smaller wordlists easily merge but larger ones slow the process down **substantially**
     - In the YAML config it is best to set a reasonable `max_merging_size` (ex: 500MB) to prevent bottlenecks from merging large wordlists
     - It is also ideal to set a reasonable `max_file_size` (ex: 2GB) to prevent extensive delays in network latency as smaller files transfer quicker and distribute better among EC2 clients
-    - The following example splits crackstation's 15GB wordlist into 400MB files:
+    - The following example splits Crackstation's 15GB wordlist into 400MB files:
       `split -C 400M -d --additional-suffix=.txt crackstation.txt ./crack_station_`
     - It is also important the `max_size_range` is at a decent percent as lower percentage will results feeding the same wordlist into the merging process until it is within that range or meets the `max_merging_size`
 <br>